Murtuzasaifee/DevPilot/README.md

 ## Workflow Video
 [Watch the video](https://youtu.be/SfYjKJzl1I8)

 ## ❤️ Made with Love

-Built with passion for to automate the process.
+Built with passion to automate the process.

 If you find this project useful, please consider giving it a star ⭐